Corg-Labs/image-viewer/readme.md

-# Image Viewer in Pure C
+# Image Viewer in C

 A minimal **PPM (P6) image viewer** written in **C using SDL2**.
 The program reads a PPM image from **stdin** and renders it **pixel-by-pixel** using an `SDL_Surface`.